niranjana512/EquiLedger/README.md

 ## EquiLedger
 High-Precision Expense Orchestration Engine

 EquiLedger is a Spring Boot service designed for accurate financial splitting and debt settlement.
-It focuses on financial integrity and algorithmic efficiency, demonstrating core SDE 2 engineering skills.

 ## Key Features
 Penny Precision: Uses BigDecimal to solve the $0.01 rounding discrepancy.